abstractfactory/rfc/spec/spec10.md

 ### Data-types

-A data-format is the physical layout of one's and zero's within the one-dimensional array of bytes that make up a file on a file-system, e.g. `jpeg`, `zip`.
-A data-type however is their interface towards the programmer - their object-type, if you will - and determines what tools are available; both textually but also graphically.
+A data-**format** is the physical layout of one's and zero's within the one-dimensional array of bytes that make up a file on a file-system, e.g. `jpeg`, `zip`.
+A data-**type** however is their interface towards the programmer - their object-type, if you will - and determines what tools are available; both textually and ultimately graphically.

-All data-types native to Open Metadata MUST serialise outgoing data into JSON-compatible data.
+All data-types native to Open Metadata MUST serialise outgoing data into JSON-compatible data and MAY deserialise incoming data using JSON as well.

-Here are all the supported types
+Here are *all* the supported types

 **Generic**